New Policy Toolkit Aims to End Precarious Working Conditions for Artists in Ireland

-The Arts Council Ireland's Fair Pay, Fair Practice Policy Toolkit is a detailed guide designed to support arts organisations in transforming their policies regarding the remuneration and working conditions of artists and freelancers in the arts sector across Ireland into "transformative practice".
+The Arts Council Ireland's Fair Pay, Fair Practice Policy Toolkit is a resource designed to support arts organisations to develop policies on artists' pay and working conditions that are relevant, effective, and practical.
+In so doing, it highlights the potential to improve pay and working conditions by turning policy into transformative practice.

 By Matthaios Tsimitakis